TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 }
 ```

-If we would visit the same link using our browser we get the following response:
+If we visit the same link in our browser, we get the following response:

 ```